Lebanese Shaabiyat is a super easy Middle Eastern dessert that will wow your guests. Delicate, flaky, creamy and sweet that can never go wrong.

 Making recipes with phyllo dough is a great pleasure for me.
 Traditionally, Shaabiyat is usually made using phyllo dough but this time I wanted to play a little with the recipe using puff pastry.

-There are so many nice and quick recipes on the web for homemade puff pastry, but this time for my own convenience I’ve used the store bought one.
+I understand that some people like to make their own puff dough, and there are so many excellent recipes on the web for homemade puff pastry.
+I might be tempted and make this one by Christina.
+But because I know you are busy especially this time of the year I am giving you the easier option.
+Just go to your store and get the shells/cups.
 You simply bake according to package direction or until puff pastry is golden brown at the bottom and then drizzle with simple syrup and fill with this ashta cream recipe.

-I’ve used pre cut puff pastry shells/cups.
-You can ofcourse use the ordinary puff sheets and cut them with a cookie cutter or simply cut them into squares stuff then fold to form a triangle.
+If you do not have these shells in the area you are living in you just get the ordinary puff sheets.
+Cut them with a cookie cutter or simply cut them into squares, stuff with cream then fold to form a triangle.
 Then bake and afterwards drizzle with the syrup.
-So no worries if you cannot find the cups in the stores near you.

 This simple dessert is so appealing and can be made in less than 30 minutes most of which spent waiting for the puff in the oven to be baked.
 Nothing is better than easy desserts specially for the holiday season.